 3. Don’t Make Me Think, Steve Krug

-As one of the best-loved books about usability, you’ll probably struggle to find anyone working in web design who hasn’t yet read it.
-As the title would suggest, Steve Krug keeps things witty, wry, and entertaining.
+As one of the best-loved books about usability, you’ll probably struggle to find anyone working in web design who hasn’t read it.
+And as the title suggests, Steve Krug keeps things witty, wry, and entertaining.

 4. Smashing UX Design, Jesmond Allen and James Chudley

-A true classic, in which the authors share what they have learnt over their 30 collective years working in UX design.
+A true classic in which the authors share what they’ve learned over their 30 collective years working in UX design.
 The book even includes checklists to help you decide on the right UX tools and techniques for any given job.
 Guaranteed to be your go-to reference manual, this book is another one you’ll want to keep on your desk for years to come.

 5. Exposing the Magic of Design: A Practitioner’s Guide to the Methods and Theory of Synthesis, Jon Kolko